 Classroom Organization Tool #4: Straw Dispenser….I mean…PENCIL dispenser

 I saw this idea once and my jaw fell to the floor.
 Another one of those, “Why didn’t I think of that?!” moments.
 I have a desk set up in my classroom that has anything my students may need….pencils, tissues, lint roller, you name it.
 I had the pencils in a large pencil cup, but then I saw this idea and it’s perfect!
 There are so many different types of straw dispensers out there, but I like this kind the best because it just drops one at a time.
 It will keep your pencils nice and tidy since it just dispenses them one by one.
 This takes away from the “search for the perfect pencil” time suck that I was finding when the students could just pick one out.
 Plus, let’s be honest, it looks cool and was much cheaper than the option I REALLY wanted:

 (But let’s be honest….this is pretty cool!)

-You can find the red option above here.
+You can find the red option above here (ad).

-Teacher Organizational Tools #2: Caddies…not just for the dorm shower!
+Classroom Organizational Tool #2: Caddies…not just for the dorm shower!

-If your whiteboards are anything like mine, they don’t look the same from day to day.
-This makes it difficult when you want to keep things separated without it looking like a hote mess.
+If your whiteboards are anything like mine, they don’t look the same from day-to-day.
+This makes it difficult when you want to keep things separated without it looking like a hot mess.
 Below are just some examples of how my boards transform on the regular: